Italian diaspora: From Italian unification to World War I

-The Unification of Italy broke down the feudal land system, which had survived in the south since the Middle Ages, especially where land had been the inalienable property of aristocrats, religious bodies or the king.
+The Unification of Italy, with Rome made capital on 3 February 1871, broke down the feudal land system, which had survived in the south since the Middle Ages, especially where land had been the inalienable property of aristocrats, religious bodies or the king.
 The breakdown of feudalism and the ensuing redistribution of land, however, did not necessarily lead to small farmers in the south winding up with land they could own, work, and profit from.
 Many remained landless, and plots grew smaller and smaller and so less and less productive, as land was subdivided amongst heirs.
 The transition was not smooth for the south (the "Mezzogiorno").
 The path to unification and modernization created a divide between Northern and Southern Italy called Southern question.

 Between 1860 and the start of World War I in 1914, 9 million Italians left permanently of a total of 16 million who emigrated, most travelling to North or South America.
 The numbers may have even been higher; 14 million from 1876 to 1914, according to another study.
 Annual emigration averaged almost 220,000 in the period 1876 to 1900, and almost 650,000 from 1901 through 1915.
 Prior to 1900 the majority of Italian immigrants were from northern and central Italy.
 Two-thirds of the migrants who left Italy between 1870 and 1914 were men with traditional skills.
 Peasants were half of all migrants before 1896.

 Ship loaded with Italian emigrants arrived in Brazil (1907).

-As the number of Italian emigrants abroad increased, so did their remittances, which encouraged further emigration, even in the face of factors that might logically be thought to decrease the need to leave, such as increased salaries at home.
+As the number of Italian emigrants abroad increased, so did their remittances, which encouraged further emigration, even in the face of factors that might logically be thought to decrease the need to leave, such as increased wages at home.
 It has been termed "persistent and path-dependent emigration flow".
 Friends and relatives who left first sent back money for tickets and helped relatives as they arrived.
 That tended to support an emigration flow since even improving conditions in the original country took time to trickle down to potential emigrants to convince them not to leave.
 The emigrant flow was stemmed only by dramatic events, such as the outbreak of World War I, which greatly disrupted the flow of people trying to leave Europe, and the restrictions on immigration that were put in place by receiving countries.
 Examples of such restrictions in the United States were the Emergency Quota Act of 1921 and the Immigration Act of 1924.
 Restrictive legislation to limit emigration from Italy was introduced by the fascist government of the 1920s and 1930s.